Twist-angle tunable Josephson junctions in three-dimensional superconductors: Introduction

 In Ref.~\cite{tani2023}, we developed a theory for the perpendicular electrical conduction in twisted 3D metals and applied it to twisted 3D graphite as the simplest example.
 The present paper aims to extend our theory to treat twisted 3D superconductors.
 Here, the central question is what happens if a layered superconductor is twisted with a certain twist angle (see Fig.~\ref{fig:schematic-3dsystem}, a conceptual illustration).
-By focusing on a representative layered superconductor NbSe$_2$~\cite{xi2015strongly,xi2016ising,wang2017high,song2024collective,Chen2021twisted,cheung2024coexisting,mchugh2023moire,Doran1978,Lebegue2009,He2018,Habara2021}, previous research~\cite{Yabuki2016,farrar2021superconducting,Jian2022,chen2023interface,Li2023,Ma2025} experimentally shows that a twisted junction between 3D NbSe$_2$ pieces exhibits Josephson effect.
-In conventional Josephson junctions (JJs), Josephson effect is caused by a non-superconducting barrier (e.g., an insulator) or a weak-link region between two superconductors~\cite{JOSEPHSON1962251,Josephson1974,Likharev1979,Golubov2004}. {However, in twisted 3D superconductors, there are no such barrier layers, indicating that the junction is purely formed from a twist stacking fault. }
+By focusing on a representative layered superconductor NbSe$_2$~\cite{xi2015strongly,xi2016ising,wang2017high,song2024collective,Chen2021twisted,cheung2024coexisting,mchugh2023moire,Doran1978,Lebegue2009,He2018,Habara2021}, previous research~\cite{Yabuki2016,farrar2021superconducting,Jian2022,chen2023interface,Li2023,Ma2025} has experimentally shown that a twisted junction between 3D NbSe$_2$ pieces exhibits Josephson effect.
+In conventional Josephson junctions (JJs), Josephson effect is caused by a nonsuperconducting barrier (e.g., an insulator) or a weak-link region between two superconductors~\cite{JOSEPHSON1962251,Josephson1974,Likharev1979,Golubov2004}. {However, in twisted 3D superconductors, there are no such barrier layers, indicating that the junction is purely formed from a twist stacking fault. }

-{ In this paper, we attempt to clarify how the Josephson effect is induced in twisted interface of superconductors, and how its properties are varied by changing twist angles.
-Toward this goal, we investigate a simple toy model having a Fermi surface around the Brillouin zone (BZ) corner ($K$ point), inspired by NbSe$_2$ having Fermi surfaces around the BZ corner.
+{ In this paper, we attempt to clarify how the Josephson effect is induced in twisted interface of superconductors, and how its properties vary with changing twist angles.
+Toward this goal, we investigate a simple toy model with a Fermi surface around the Brillouin zone (BZ) corner ($K$ point), inspired by NbSe$_2$ that exhibit Fermi surfaces at the BZ corner.
 By applying an effective continuum approach \cite{Bistritzer2011,Koshino2018Wannier} to the model, we construct the Bogoliubov–de Gennes (BdG) Hamiltonian of twisted 3D superconductors, and investigate the properties of the twisted junction. }